-2018 National Park free entrance days offer an extra incentive to visit new and favorite United States parks, with no admission fees and special events to enjoy.
+2019 National Park free entrance days offer an extra incentive to visit new and favorite United States parks.
+All National Parks waive admission fees, and many host special events for visitors to enjoy.
 The United States National Park Service establishes several fee-free days each year to encourage the public to visit.

 National Parks in the Northern Virginia / Washington DC Area

-Here are a few fun facts that will make you happy to live in or visit the Virginia / Washington DC area:
+Here are a few fun facts that will make you happy to live in or visit the Virginia and Washington DC region:

-- There are a lot of National Parks in the area: 21 in Virginia, 16 in Maryland, 6 in West Virginia and 23 in DC!
+- There are a lot of National Parks in the Capitol region: 21 in Virginia, 16 in Maryland, 6 in West Virginia and 23 in DC!

 - Not only are there many parks, there are a huge variety of park experiences to choose from—scenic trails, forests, battlefields, historic sites, monuments, and more.